Current Studies

 This study will compare the benefits of two approaches to eating: Time-Restricted Eating and the Mediterranean Diet.
-We’ve chosen these two food plans as both have been shown to have benefits for many health outcomes, including cardiovascular disease, diabetes, immune function, and cognitive decline.
-As people with bipolar disorder are at higher risk for many of these conditions, we hope that these will be helpful.
 Neither food plan is meant to be a diet or a treatment.
 In this study, we ask you to consume the same amount of food that you normally would and to continue your regular medical care for bipolar disorder.
+We would assign you to one of these food plans.

 Time-Restricted Eating